Arthur Morgan: Creation

-Appearance
+Appearances

-Arthur joined Dutch van der Linde's gang when he was fourteen, having lost his parents at a young age, and soon became Dutch's first protégé.
+Arthur is the main playable protagonist of Red Dead Redemption 2.
+His backstory establishes that he joined Dutch van der Linde's gang when he was fourteen, having lost his parents at a young age, and soon became Dutch's first protégé.
 Arthur had a son, Isaac, with a waitress named Eliza; he supported them financially until they were killed in a robbery.
 Over time, Arthur transformed into Dutch's most dedicated enforcer as they moved throughout the Western United States.
 When an unsuccessful ferry heist forces them to flee east across the mountains, Arthur helps to find supplies and later tracks down fellow gang member John Marston.
 He helps rob a train owned by oil tycoon Leviticus Cornwall and, after moving to Horseshoe Overlook, fights against Cornwall's hired mercenaries.

-Leaving for Clemens Point, Arthur becomes involved in a conflict between two warring families, leading to the capture of John's son, Jack.
+Leaving for Clemens Point, Arthur and the gang become involved in a conflict between two warring families, leading to the capture of John's son, Jack.
 Arthur retrieves Jack from the supervision of crime lord Angelo Bronte and helps retaliate against Bronte after he ushered them into a trap.
-The gang capture Bronte and Dutch drowns him; Arthur finds Dutch's violent outburst uncharacteristic.
+Dutch drowns Bronte; Arthur finds Dutch's violent outburst uncharacteristic.
 In Saint Denis, a failed bank heist forces some gang members, including Arthur, out of town; they are shipwrecked on Guarma, an island near Cuba, and battle alongside a revolutionary in exchange for a ship to return home.
 Reuniting with the gang, Arthur resolves to save the now captured John, much to the disdain of Dutch.
 Shortly afterward, Arthur becomes ill and faints.
 A doctor diagnoses him with tuberculosis and recommends rest, but Arthur says he cannot.
 Upon saving John, Arthur reveals his doubts about Dutch, unable to accept his leader's growing obsessions.
 Aware his disease will eventually kill him, Arthur reflects on his decisions and morals, led further by his friendship with Native American leader Rains Fall.
 This drives his desire to protect the remnants of the gang, particularly John and his family.

 Dutch seemingly abandons Arthur during an assault on an oil refinery and leaves John for dead when he is shot during a train robbery.
 When Dutch ignores Arthur's plea to rescue John's wife Abigail from Pinkerton detectives, Arthur disavows the gang.
-Upon rescuing Abigail, Arthur discovers that Micah Bell has been betraying the gang by acting as an informant for the Pinkertons.
+Upon rescuing Abigail, Arthur discovers that Micah Bell has betrayed the gang by acting as an informant for the Pinkertons.
 He returns to Dutch to inform him of this, but Dutch turns on Arthur and the newly returned John.
 As Pinkertons invade the camp, Arthur and John flee.
 At Arthur's insistence, John returns to his family.
 The vengeful Micah soon ambushes him, and Dutch intervenes.
 Arthur convinces Dutch to abandon Micah and leave.
 If the player has low honor, Arthur is executed by Micah; with high honor, he succumbs to his injuries and disease, dying peacefully while watching the sunrise.